-Internal walls Visually inspected from floor level. internal wants Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls and partitions are lined with plasterboard.
-Floors including sub floors The floors are of suspended timber construction.
-It was not possible to inspect the floor surfaces due to the presence of fitted coverings in all rooms.
-No access was gained into the sub-floor areas.
+Floors including sub floors The original building has a concrete floor.
+It would appear that there may originally have been a cellar beneath the subjects, but this is assumed (but not confirmed) to have been infilled.
+There are suspended timber floors within the extension and also to the bedroom upstairs.
+It was not possible to inspect the floor surfaces due to the presence of fitted coverings in all rooms, including floating laminate.
+No access was gained into the sub floor areas.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal doors are original flush timber with a veneer finish.
-There are fitted base and wall units in the kitchen, which are on modern lines.
-Chimney breasts and fireplaces Not applicable.
-Internal decorations Visually inspected.
-Cellars Not applicable.
-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+The internal doors are oak veneered, and the doors to the kitchen and lounge are part glazed.
+There are fitted units in the kitchen which are on modern lines.
+A timber carpeted staircase with wall mounted handrail provides access to the first floor landing from the hall.
+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+No testing of the flues or fittings was carried out.
+There are no fireplaces remaining within the property.
+Internal decorations Internal decorations Cellars There are no fireplaces remaining within the property.
+There are no fireplaces remaining within the property.
+Visually inspected.
+Cellars There are no fireplaces remaining within the property.
+Visually inspected.
+There is no cellar as far as known.
+Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains electricity.
-The electric meter and fuseboxes are in a hall cupboard.
+If any services are turned off, the surveyor